OGSarah/Swift-ARC-Internals-Lifetime-Analysis/README.md

 - ARC behavior under reference changes
 - When exactly is `deinit` is invoked

+### What is deterministic deallocation?
+Unlike languages with a garbage collector (e.g., Java, Python, C#), Swift deallocates an object immediately when it's last reference is gone.
+Traditional GC is non-deterministic, meaning objects are cleared "whenever the collection runs".

+ARC does not use a background thread to scan memory.
+The code to increment or decrement counts is inserted by the compiler at compile time.

 ## 2. Retain Cycles & Object Graphs

 ## 3. Closure Capture Semantics